Province of Cáceres

-The province of Cáceres (provincia de Cáceres; província de Cáceres; provincia de Caçris; provincia de Cáciris) is a province of western Spain, and makes up the northern half of the autonomous community of Extremadura.
-Its capital is the city of Cáceres.
-Other cities in the province include Plasencia, Coria, Navalmoral de la Mata, and Trujillo, the birthplace of Francisco Pizarro González.
-As of 2024, the province had 388,652 inhabitants, of whom a quarter lived in the capital.
-The Tagus river runs through the province.

 Geography

 The northern natural border of the province is formed by the east–west running Sierra de Gredos which is part of the Sistema Central.
 The valleys North of Cáceres include the Valle del Jerte, the gorges of la Vera, the Ambroz Valley, and Las Hurdes with mountain rivers and natural pools.
 The southern border consists of the Montes de Toledo.
 The remainder of the province is a plain, through which the river Tagus and its tributaries run.
 The mountains are rich in wildlife, and in 1979, a nature park was created at Monfragüe.